EbrahimM78/Personal/programming_trails/README.md

-This file is for testing and learning c progaming language
+This file is for testing and learning progaming language